Skip to main content

 The Fibroid center at MINT is dedicated to the treatment of Uterine Fibroids.
 We offer a non-surgical treatment for uterine fibroids.
 Ask us about UFE treatment today!

 At MINT we put patient convenience as our highest priority.
-We truly believe in compassionate and evidence based medicine.
-We currently have offices in St Louis, MO, Wentzville, MO, Swansea, IL, Evergreen Park, IL, and Chicago, IL and we will be adding more in the future.
-Sometimes, we are contacted my patients that live very far away.
+We truly believe in compassionate and evidence-based medicine.
+We currently have offices in St Louis, MO and Swansea, IL.
+Sometimes, we are contacted by patients who live very far away.
 For those patients, we provide access to telemedicine so that we can perform the entire initial consultation at your place of convenience.
 Call us today to schedule a visit or telemedicine consultation.
 You can also request an online consultation.

 Hear From Our Patients In Their Own Words